Robust Collaborative Learning of Patch-level and Image-level Annotations for Diabetic Retinopathy Grading from Fundus Image: Introduction

 1) Most of the above works construct a one-way feature transmission from lesion features to DR grades in a two-stage manner, i.e., the lesion-related modules and DR grading modules are trained separately without end-to-end learning.
 The lesion and grade features cannot be jointly fine-tuned for the final tasks.
 In this case, the lesion detectors need to be trained with large amounts of annotated data to provide a precise input for the following grading step; 2) Although \cite{zhouCVPR2019} can optimize lesion segmentation and DR grading modules in an end-to-end manner, they crave for pixel-level annotations to generate the lesion mask.
 Obviously, pixel-level annotations are extremely labor-consuming and expensive, especially medical annotations that require the dedication of domain experts.

 In this paper, we propose a robust end-to-end framework to collaboratively learn from both patch-level lesion and image-level grade annotations (CLPI) for DR grading.
 The proposed framework mainly consists of a lesion attention generator and a grading module.
-By training the lesion attention generator with only a few patch-level annotations, the following grading module can achieve the patch-level attention of the input image in a semi-supervised manner.
+By training the lesion attention generator with only a few patch-level annotations, we can provide the grading module with patch-level attention of the input image in a semi-supervised manner.
 The grading module is to directly predict the DR severity grade based on the lesion attention and the input image.
-Additionally, our lesion attention generator can be pre-trained with patches which can avoid the missing label problem.
+Additionally, our lesion attention generator can be pre-trained with image patches to avoid the missing label problem.
 As seen in Fig.~\ref{fig.fundusSample}, the missing labels are commonly existing in the annotation of medical images, which may confuse the detectors trained with the entire images \cite{xu2019missing}.
 The source code can be found at: {\em \href{https://github.com/PaddlePaddle/Research/tree/master/CV/CLPI-Collaborative-Learning-for-Diabetic-Retinopathy-Grading}{https://github.com/clpicode}}\footnote{The complete url: {\em https://github.com/PaddlePaddle/Research/tree/master/ \\ CV/CLPI-Collaborative-Learning-for-Diabetic-Retinopathy-Grading}}.